SO(3)-Donaldson invariants of CP^2 and Mock Theta Functions: Harmonic Maass forms

 This identity follows by the direct calculation

 By interchanging summation with integration, this identity then implies that the period integral

 is proportional to $\overline{f^{-}}$, the non-holomorphic part of $\overline{f}$.
 In this way the non-holomorphic parts of weight $1/2$ harmonic weak Maass forms are period integrals of weight $3/2$ cusp forms.

-Zagier refers to $\xi_{1/2}(f)$ as the {\it shadow} \cite{ZagierBourbaki} of the Maass form $f$.
+Zagier refers to $\xi_{1/2}(f)$ as the {\it shadow} \cite{ZagierBourbaki} of $f^+$.
 The holomorphic part of a weight 1/2 harmonic weak Maass form is called a {\it mock theta function} if $\xi_{1/2}(f)$ is a linear combination of weight 3/2 theta series $\vartheta(a,b;\delta \tau)$, where

 The mock theta functions which are relevant for Theorem~\ref{MainTheorem} are holomorphic parts of Maass forms whose shadows turn out to be proportional to